James Atkinson

 Emeritus, University of Sheffield, and Director of the Centre for

 Reformation Studies.
-He is the author of several books on Luther and the
+His publications include several books on Luther and the

 Theological Seminar Series